 All CPA Exam candidates in Missouri must have a bachelor’s degree or higher from a regionally accredited college or university with a concentration or major in accounting.
-In order to meet the CPA Exam requirements in Missouri, candidates are required to complete 150 semester hours of 225 quarter hours in various course subjects, including:
+In order to sit for the CPA Exam in Missouri, candidates are required to complete 120 semester hours in various course subjects, including:

-- 60 semester (90 quarter) hours of accounting and other related courses
+- 48 semester hours of accounting and other related courses

-- 33 semester (50 quarter) hours of accounting with at least one course in auditing
+- 24 semester hours of accounting with at least one course in auditing

-- 18 semester (27 quarter) hours must be upper-level accounting
+- 24 semester hours must be upper-level accounting

 - The remaining 27 semester (40 quarter) hours must be in accounting or other areas of business administration including: